Her war too: The crucial role of women in World War One

 The early feminist movement, however, was already making waves in the decades preceding the war.

-In addition, the suffragettes and suffragists fighting for women's right to vote and greater social equality.
+In addition, the suffragettes and suffragists were fighting for women's right to vote and greater social equality.

 Nonetheless, the scope of women's societal roles was still predominantly restricted.